RahulAggarwalPuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/clair.md

 ## How Clair Works

-Clair can run in several modes - Indexer, matcher, notifier or combo mode.
-In combo mode, everything runs in a single OS process.
+Clair can run in several modes - Indexer, matcher, notifier or combined mode.
+In combined mode, everything runs in a single OS process.
 Clair's analysis is broken into three distinct parts.

 ### Indexing